Palace Structure

 my-palace/

-├── The Vestibule/ ← global config — the threshold before the palace
+├── the-vestibule/ ← global config — the threshold before the palace

 │ ├── README.md ← entry point; read this first